Thai railway signalling: 2 Aspects Distant Signal

-Distant signal use to indicate next main signal is red or not.
+Distant signals are used to indicate whether the next main signal is red or not.

-This signal consists of 2 color light signals (yellow and green).
+These signals consist of two colored light signals (yellow and green).

 3 Aspects Main / Starter Signal

-This consists of 3 colors light signals (green, yellow and red).
+These consist of three colored light signals (green, yellow and red).

 2 Aspects Main / Starter Signal

-This consists of 2 color light signals (green and red).
+These consist of two colored light signals (green and red).

 Repeater Signal

 This signal use when Main Home signal is blocked from driver view (in curve or hills).